pairinteraction/pairinteraction/docs/installation/advanced/setup/python.rst

     # For Windows users
     .venv\Scripts\activate

-In order to install all build dependencies for pairinteraction, run
+In order to install all build dependencies for PairInteraction, run

 .. code-block:: bash

     uv pip install -r .build_requirements.txt

-inside the pairinteraction repository.
+inside the PairInteraction repository.

 If in addition you want to install all dependencies from the `pyproject.toml` file, you can use the following commands: